h1dd3nfigs/u-code-challenge/README.md

 Dependencies: Composer, PHPunit

-Below are examples of how to send requests to the API through a Linux command line interface.

-First start the built-in PHP webserver by running
+To access the user interface, start the built-in PHP webserver by navigating into the project directory in your Terminal and then running
 $  php -S localhost:8000 web/router.php

+Then open your browser and go to http://localhost:8000

 NOTE: Only alphanumeric characters are permitted for keys and values.